mozilla/bug-handling/policy/feature-flags.md

 ### Policy

+_For any feature or fix controlled by a preference flag in Firefox, there should be a single bug (e.g. a meta bug) to track its release.
+If the feature requires multiple bugs/patches then this should be a `meta` bug._

 _The bug which tracks a feature or fix that is controlled by a flag in Firefox preferences must do the following:_

 _It **must** use the `behind-pref` flag.
 The leads for the feature would need to update the flags appropriately until the bug is closed._